payalpatra/Dynamic-KPI-Dashboard/README.md

 * Admin can add Data for Key Performance Indicators and the charts get updated with new data.
 * Admin can change the role of the user from "Admin to "User" or "User" to "Admin".
 * Admin can assign tasks to employees with deadline.
+* Admin can update the status of the customers.
 * Admin can also can change the status of the tasks from pending to complete.
 * After the tasks is completed the task is deleted from upcoming deadlines table.